 The Commission is an important regional coordination mechanism for the Northern Forest states as well as a significant source of investment for economic and community development in the region.
 The Center coordinates with stakeholders across the region, with the Commission members (a federal co-chair and the region’s four governors), and with the regional congressional delegation to align the work of the Commission with regional priorities and to secure additional funding for its activities.

-In 2015, the Center is updating a regional economic strategy for the Northern Forest, on behalf of the Commission, to guide its next several years of regional investment.
+The Center is updating a regional economic strategy for the Northern Forest, on behalf of the Commission, to guide its next several years of regional investment.

 Border Commission Funded Projects